The Pros and Cons of Different Types of Plumbing Pipes

 Some codes call for buried plastic lines to be made from HDPE instead of PVC.
 HDPE pipes are flexible, so they require minimal joints.
 Where they do require joints, heat fusion is used, making these pipes mostly leak-proof.

-This type of piping is worth a mention, though it should be understood that it is not meant to be used in plumbing applications.
-Black iron pipes were at one time a popular piping material for water supply, but today, they are only used for conveying natural gas or propane.
+While black iron is not intended for plumbing applications, it is worth mentioning.
+Black iron pipes were once a popular piping material for water supply, but today, they are only used for conveying natural gas or propane.
 Black iron is also a popular choice for fire sprinkler systems since it is especially effective at resisting extreme heat.

-At Mr. Rooter, we offer comprehensive plumbing services, including emergencies, so you can call us and get fast, courteous and efficient service, no matter what the issue is.
 Throughout the many years that we have provided the Syracuse community with piping and plumbing services, we have demonstrated a strong commitment to excellent customer service.
-We have the resources of a national chain with the compassion and care of a small-town business.
 Contact us today for all your piping and plumbing needs!

 Not local to the Greater Syracuse area?
 Find a Mr. Rooter Plumbing expert near you.